 Switzerland hosts one of the largest waterfalls by volume in Europe, namely Rhine Falls, located on the Upper Rhine River.
 The waterfall is about 15,000 years old, formed during the Ice Age.

-The water from the falls flows to four different countries before it finally accumulates in the North Sea.
+The water from the falls flows to four countries before it accumulates in the North Sea.
 Almost one million tourists visit the falls every year, making it one of Europe’s most popular tourist destinations.